Red-M/Redlibssh2/README.rst

 Installation
 ______________

-Binary wheel packages are provided for Linux on all Python versions.
+Binary wheel packages are provided for Linux, OSX and Windows, all Python versions.
 Wheel packages have **no dependencies**.

 ``pip`` may need to be updated to be able to install binary wheel packages - ``pip install -U pip``.